Heavy duty AC evaporator coil cleaning with a pump sprayer and commercial cleaning detergent used by the pros.

 - Turn On the air conditioner system.

 The evaporator coil cabinet cover is removed to expose the A-frame coils.
-I’ve mixed 1/2 gallon of cleaning fluid, 3 pints water + 1 pint Nu-Calgon Evap Pow’r-C, in a pump sprayer.
+I’ve mixed 1/2 gallon of cleaning fluid which is 3 pints water + 1 pint Nu-Calgon Evap Pow’r-C in a pump sprayer.
 I don’t need a lot of cleaning fluid since my evaporator coils need only a routine maintenance cleaning.

 Both sides of the A-frame AC evaporator coils are methodically sprayed with the coil cleaner.
 The spray wand is great for reaching way back in the cabinet.
 The cleaning fluid quickly wicked down the coils and into the condensate drain pan, which is good because it disinfects the drain pan and condensate drain line.
-There was almost no overshoot past the interior side of the coils because I didn’t hear any dripping noises inside the cabinet and the healthy volume of fluid running out the condensate drain line.
+In my experience there is almost no overshoot past the interior side of the coils even with a heavy focused spray.
+Verify there’s a healthy volume of cleaning fluid flowing in the drain pan and out the condensate drain line.

 If you believe the coils need a second cleaning, wait an hour while the system is running for everything to dry in case some of the cleaning fluid dribbled onto the furnace heat exchangers, this way you won’t have the cleaning solution forming a puddle on the blower motor in the bottom of the unit.